aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

 aws s3 --region REPLACE_WITH_YOUR_REGION mb s3://REPLACE_WITH_YOUR_BUCKET_NAME
 ```

-Next, clone the ec2-auto scaling-instance-refresh-sample repository to your
+Next, clone the aws-nitro-enclaves-certificate-manager-sample repository to your
 local workstation or to your Cloud9 environment.

 ```bash